larsrollik/rpi_camera_colony/README.md

 ### Other useful packages
 **For video conversion:**
-- gpac  # contains MP4Box
+- gpac  # contains MP4Box tool for video conversion